saghul/evergreen/docs/loop.rst

     .. py:method:: switch

         Switch task execution to the loop's main task.
+If the loop wasn't started yet it will be started at this point.

     .. py:method:: run